AbigailMcbride8683524/mils/README.md

 Added new feature for better user experience - update 16 Fixed code formatting issues - 925
-Updated dependencies to latest versions - build 516
+Updated dependencies to latest versions - build 516 Updated README with new instructions - build 173